 Some of the key causes of machinery being rendered dangerous and unsafe are:

 - Machinery not being properly guarded.

 - The person using the machinery not having received adequate or proper training.

 Is your employer to blame?

 If you have suffered an injury at work through dangerous equipment, it may be that you are entitled to compensation.
 If your employer was at fault for the injury, you are eligible to make a claim against them.
 For example, if you have not been given proper training by your employer in using a particular piece of machinery, your employer is at fault.

 If you have not been provided with the relevant personal protective equipment (PPE), or a regular risk assessment and maintenance of the machinery has not been undertaken, you may also be entitled to make a claim if an injury has been caused as a result.

-In order to determine whether you have a claim, and to arrange a no obligation consultation, contact me via telephone on 01507 609027, or use my website contact form.
-I operate on a no-win, no-fee basis, with no hidden costs.
+In order to determine whether you have a claim, and to arrange a no obligation consultation, call Nigel Askew Solicitors today on 01507 609027 or complete the website enquiry form.
+We operate on a no-win, no-fee basis, with no hidden costs.
 If you feel you have a claim, get in touch today.

 Claim for serious injuries as a result of an accident at work when the client’s hand was trapped in machinery.